The All-New Volkswagen Polo GTi Goes Electric

 There’s a red theme that threads itself through the black interior, either from the legendary tartan seat patterns, the red stitching or matching ambient lighting, it’s unmistakingly a GTi inside.
 There’s even a red marking positioned on the steering wheel rim at 12 o’clock, mimicking similar features found in motor sports.

-A red GTI emblem is integrated into the integral head rests on the front GTi sports seats and the famous GTi logo is illuminated on the buttony sports steering wheel.
+A red GTI emblem is integrated into the integral head rests on the front seats and the famous GTi logo is illuminated on the sports steering wheel.
 The two paddles behind it adjust the regenerative braking level.

 The Digital Cockpit drivers display measures 10.25-inches across with the infotainment system at 12.9-inches.

 There’s even a retro mode for the drivers display via the View button on the steering wheel.
-This changes the graphics to mimic a Mk1 Golf GTi.
+This changes the graphics to mimic a Mk1 Golf GTi, which is a nice feature.

 Storage